Oktoberfest: Facts and Tips

 Click here for Oktoberfest Introduction

 PLEASE take a moment to let us and others know your thoughts about Oktoberfest, or the information on this page, or perhaps you have a question about a particular tent or beer.
-Simply type in your comment below and click "Post as" (note that you can login via your Facebook or Twitter account in which case we'd get to see your avatar).
-To view the newest comments, click the drop-down "Discussion" menu below the "Leave a message" field then click "Newest."
+Simply type in your comment below in the "Leave a message" field (if you'd like you can login via another account, e.g. Facebook, Twitter).
 Lastly, this is an open message board, thus please refrain from using foul language or disrespecting others.
 Thank you, Brett Harriman